publiclab/publiclab-archive/notes/eustatic/3-17-2013/new-burb-texas-sinkhole.md

 ---
-title: "a new burp in the Texas Brine Sinkhole"\ntagnames: 'sinkhole, passenger-pigeon'
+title: "a new burp in the Texas Brine Sinkhole"

+tagnames: 'sinkhole, passenger-pigeon'
 author: eustatic
 path: /3-17-2013/new-burb-texas-sinkhole.md
 nid: 6382